bockp/Edge-Detection-project/edges.md

 ![Fig.1](images/derivatives.png)

 **Fig.1: Edge detection in a 1D continuous space : fc(x) is the gray level intensity function, fc'(x) is the 1st derivative, and fc''(x) is the 2nd derivative.
-The dotted lines represent the edge locations**[^BOV2009]
+The vertical dotted lines represent the edge locations**[^BOV2009]

 Edge detectors based on the derivative are sensitive to noise, which lead to the development of several algorithms.
 Most of them use a filter to reduce noise before actually detecting edges in the image [^BOV2009].
 These algorithms usually have three main steps: